25 Styles Covered

 While turtlenecks can visually shorten an already short neck, you can still wear them by choosing thinner fabrics and fitted styles rather than chunky, loose ones.
 Mock necks are a better alternative as they provide the sophisticated look without the bulk.

-Find Your Most Flattering Styles
+Find Your Most Complementary Styles